ckoerber/covid-19-analysis/README.md

 ## Usage

-The `NYC-predictions` notebook is a good start for learning how to use this module.
+The `NYC-predictions.ipynb` notebook is a good start for learning how to use this module.

 ## Repository content